-For example, most students are familiar with the holiday of Thanksgiving, including the traditional narrative that dominates America's collective memory in spite of the racist stereotypes and misinformation it perpetuates.
+For example, many high school students might be very familiar with the holiday of Thanksgiving, including the traditional narrative often taught in elementary schools, rife with racist stereotypes and misinformation.
 However, some students in a class-a recent immigrant, for instance-might have no background knowledge of the holiday.
-A brief lecture might be useful to help all students in the class approach the inquiry being informed with a foundational awareness.
+A brief lecture might be useful to help all students in the class approach the inquiry being informed with basic awareness.
 The teacher might present a three-minute lecture on the traditional Thanksgiving story, raising questions about its historical accuracy and concerns about its racist content.
 The teacher might then present a three-minute lecture on the National Day of Mourning commemorated by Indigenous peoples in New England.
-Finally, the teacher might remind students of the inquiry questions, "How has the Thanksgiving celebration changed through the years, and how has it stayed the same?"
-"Why do different people and groups think differently about the Thanksgiving holiday?" and "How might we use this day to promote social justice?"
-During such instruction, the lecture does not replace inquiry but instead leads logically to the questions that drive inquiry.
+Finally, the teacher might introduce the inquiry questions, "How has the holiday commonly referred to as Thanksgiving been remembered and celebrated by different groups within the United States?" and "How might we use this day to promote social justice?"
+During such instruction the lecture does not replace inquiry but instead leads logically to the questions that drive inquiry.

 In addition to brief lectures on historical content, many researchers have found that providing direct instruction on historical reading strategies, coupled with teacher modeling of these strategies, enhances students' ability to work with evidence and produce argumentative historical writing (Monte-Sane, 2014; Nokes et al., 2007; Reisman, 2012; De La Paz et al., 2012).
 Effective strategy instruction has several important elements.
-First, teachers talk openly about the strategy, giving the strategy a name, explaining how an individual engages in the strategy, when the strategy is effective, why the strategy works, and how it can be applied both during a lesson and in unique settings outside of school.
+First, teachers talk openly about the strategy, giving the strategy a name, explaining how an individual engages in the strategy, when the strategy is effective, why the strategy works, and how it can be applied both in class and in unique settings outside of class.
 Second, teachers model for students how to use the strategy.
 Generally, teachers think aloud as they act the part of a disciplinary expert encountering unfamiliar evidence, a role that students will assume when engaged in inquiry.
 As with content lectures, direct instruction on strategies should be brief and purposeful.
 Teachers understand that the deep learning that takes place during inquiry happens when students engage with the evidence themselves rather than while listening to the teacher.
 Still, strategy instruction is an efficient way to prepare students with the skills needed to work wisely with evidence during inquiry.

-At an appropriate time during the Thanksgiving inquiry, the teacher might choose to provide explicit strategy instruction to help students use contextualization, the historical thinking skill of considering the context of a document's creation, to better understand it as evidence.
-The teacher might model contextualization using a letter that the Downtown Association of Los Angeles sent to President Franklin Roosevelt on October 2, 1933 (Figure 8).
-To start the lesson the teacher talks openly about the strategy and why this strategy is important:
+At another appropriate time during the Thanksgiving inquiry, the teacher might choose to provide explicit strategy instruction to help students use contextualization (considering the context of a document's creation) to better understand it as evidence.
+The teacher might model contextualization using a letter that the Downtown Association of Los Angeles sent to President Franklin Roosevelt on October 2, 1933 (Figure 5).
+To start the lesson, the teacher talks openly about the strategy and explains why this strategy is important:

 Today, as you work with documents related to Thanksgiving, it is important that you keep in mind the things that were going on at the time and place where the document was produced.
 Historians call this contextualization.
-Contextualization helps historians understand the content of what they are reading and to know how to use it as evidence.
+Contextualization helps historians understand the content of what they are reading and know how to use it as evidence.